-When you get married in Italy, your wedding ceremony tells your story to all those who have travelled so far to be with you.
-The words in your ceremony script set the mood for the party that follows, and the officiant speaking those words makes all the difference.
-A brief appearance that will kick off the rest of your event, choosing the right Italian wedding officiant to lead your ceremony is essential.
-The following tips will help you pick the right officiant for your wedding in Italy.
+When you get married in Italy, one of the key figures on your wedding day is the person who creates and officiates your wedding ceremony.
+It’s the big moment when your guests all gather to see you commit to your soulmate.
+Your wedding officiant in Italy tells your story to all those who have travelled so far to support your decision.
+The words put together in the ceremony script set the mood for the party that follows and that can make all the difference.
+Such a brief appearance that is powerful enough to kick off the rest of your event.
+Consequently, choosing the right Italian wedding celebrant is crucial to the success of your wedding day.
+Here are some tips to help you choose the right wedding officiant in Italy.

-Set up a Skype call before you commit.
-Planning a destination wedding in Italy has become much easier since you can meet any local Italian vendor online with Skype – and it’s free for everyone so there’s no excuse not to use it!
+Set up an online video call before you commit.
+Planning a destination wedding in Italy has become much easier since you can meet all your local Italian vendors online with Skype, Zoom, Hangouts, Teams.
+It’s free for everyone so there’s no excuse not to do it!

 - How well s/he speaks your language.
-Your celebrant should be able to speak English clearly and smoothly, without a heavy accent precluding words be understood by guests and by you, but maybe just enough so they are the authentic Italian touch.
+Your celebrant should be able to speak English clearly and smoothly, with enough accent so they give an authentic Italian touch but not so heavy that the words of the ceremony are misunderstood.

 - Hear how their voice sounds and projects.
 If your group is small, about 20-30 guests, you may not need a P.A. system as long as the celebrant’s voice can be heard.

 - Ask questions spontaneously, just like in a job interview.
-Here are some we thought of.
+See the following list of 10 questions to ask.

-10 Questions you should ask your Italian wedding celebrant
+10 Questions you should ask your wedding officiant in Italy

 - How many weddings has s/he celebrated?
 You may like to ask them to tell you about one that stands out;